wCOBRAZw/Better-Discord-Plugins/README.md

 Plugins:

-AutoGif, a plugin that reproduces the gifs without having to hover over them.
+AutoGif, a plugin that reproduces the gifs without having to hover over them, made by wCOBRAZw and tested by Gravity.